Helping Brands Win With Women: Seed Strategy Launches The SheQ™ Test

 Describing the shift in market dynamics that inspired The SheQ™ Test, EVP and Head of Growth, Cherri Prince says, “We’ve always known that women have a disproportionate influence on spending across categories, but several new factors are increasing this economic power to new heights.
 Women are more educated than ever before, they are choosing to remain single and without kids longer, and many—especially Boomer women—are receiving large inheritances from parents and spouses.
 All of this means that women now represent the largest and fastest-growing consumer segment on the planet.
 So, it’s no surprise that the categories and brands that innovate to grow their business with women are going to have a significant competitive advantage in the marketplace.”

-Corey Beilstein, VP and Director of Research Innovation brings the proprietary foundational research behind The SheQ™ Test into perspective.
+Corey Beilstein, SVP, Behavior and Research Design brings the proprietary foundational research behind The SheQ™ Test into perspective.
 “We asked ourselves, ‘as consumers, do women feel like categories understand what’s really important to them?
 Simply put, do women feel like brands truly get them?’”

 To put the notion of “gets me” into a context, Seed fielded research with 1,000 women, asking each what she wants in order to achieve a successful life.